ndsurgenor/east-street/README.md

   - Used as the main means of design layout and formatting throghout the site
 - CSS
   - Used to modify Bootstrap behaviour where required and create additional custom stylings
-- FontAwesome
-  - Used for the brand logo, social media icons, and icons on the location page

 - JavaScript
   - Used to create a timed automatic-dismisal of on-screen alerts

-### Packages Used
+#### Packages Used
 - Gitpod.io was used to code the site and transfer files between the editor and the repository
 - GitHub was used to store the files for this project
 - Cacoo was used to develop the wireframe models for the site deisgn
 - DrawSQL was used to create the database models and diagram
 - PowerPoint and the Windows Photo app were used to produce the image files for this document

-### Reference Materials
+#### Reference Materials
 - Django documentation was referenced frequently in order to achieve CRUD functionality and associated views
 - Django-allauth documentation was referenced frequently in order to implement its features correctly
 - Code Institute course materials and walkthrough projects provided many reference points for implementing features of this project
+- Documentation for similar projects by [MattBCoding](https://github.com/MattBCoding/pp4-the-pantry) and [Gareth-McGirr](https://github.com/Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak) was referenced frequently when creating the READ.md and TESTING.md files
 - Any other resources used are directly referenced where appropriate

 ## Deployment